 1. Before you go into action, identify the reason for the slump.

 There can be internal or external reasons for a drop off in business.
 For example, regulatory or economic changes are external factors that could impact your business.
-Inconsistent business development, your offering or not articulating your solutions are examples of internal factors that can lead to a drop in your business.
+Inconsistent business development, your offering or not clearly articulating your solutions are examples of internal factors that can lead to a drop in your business.
 Once you have identified the reason, you can plan accordingly.

 2. Panic is not an option.